 All of these requirements must be completed prior to graduation.

-Foreign Language: Complete one course in a foreign language designated in the departments of Classics or Foreign Languages and Literatures.
+Foreign Language: Complete one course in a foreign language designated in the departments of Classics or World Languages and Literatures.
 The course must be appropriate to the student’s level of language expertise as determined by Advanced Placement, Achievement Test/SATII, or Skidmore placement test scores.
 (3-4 Semester Hours)

 Complete One of the Following:

 Non-Western Cultures: Complete one course (3 or 4 credits), designated among various disciplines, that explores a non-Western culture.

 Cultural Diversity: Complete one course (3 or 4 credits), designated among various disciplines, that compares two markedly different cultures, one of which must be non-Western in origin.